mmalenta/docker_tutorial/README.md

     Exited containers
     can be thought of as being hibernated - they are not running, their internal state is saved and they can be woken up and run again.
-After we are satisfied with the results provided by our container launch, we might need to and want to remove it.
+    When we are satisfied with the results provided by our container launch, we might need to remove it.
-    We can do this with the help of `container rm` command
+    We can do this with the help of `container rm` command:

     ```docker
     $ docker container rm trusting_herschel